dangeng/visual_anagrams/readme.md

 ### Conda Environment

-Create a conda env by running:
+Create a conda env by running (only on Linux):

 ```
 conda env create -f environment.yml